Cella Thoma: Life

-Cella Thoma came from a family of farmers and craftsmen and had been a model for the painter Victor Müller in his Munich studio since 1869.
+Cella Thoma was born in Landshut or Munich.
+She came from a family of farmers and craftsmen and had been a model for the painter Victor Müller in his Munich studio since 1869.
 There she met Hans Thoma; she soon became his model and, a year later, a painting pupil.
-On 19 June 1877, she married Thoma in Säckingen and moved into a flat with him and his mother and sister Agathe in Frankfurt/Main.
-As the marriage remained childless and Cella cared for her niece Ella, they adopted her in 1878.
-Together, the four of them moved to Kronberg im Taunus in 1899, where Thoma became a member of the Malerkolonie there.
-When Thoma received a call to Karlsruhe in 1901, the flat was given up.
-Cella only lived in Karlsruhe for a short time, as she succumbed to the consequences of appendicitis while travelling in Constance in the same year.
+On 19 June 1877, she married Hans in Säckingen and moved into a flat with him and his mother and sister Agathe in Frankfurt/Main.
+As the marriage remained childless and Thoma cared for her niece Ella, they adopted her in 1878.
+Together, the four of them moved to Kronberg im Taunus in 1899, where Hans became a member of the Malerkolonie there.
+When he received a call to Karlsruhe in 1901, the flat was given up.
+Thoma only lived in Karlsruhe for a short time, as she succumbed to the consequences of appendicitis while travelling in Constance in the same year.